rocky/emacs-load-relative/README.md

-The rational behind module is to be able to write small Emacs functions or modules in a larger multi-file Emacs package and facilitate running from the source tree without having to "install" the code or fiddle with evil *load-path*'s .
+The rational behind module is to be able to write small Emacs functions or modules in a larger multi-file Emacs package and facilitate running from the source tree without having to "install" the code or fiddle with evil *load-path*'s.
 See my [NYC Lisp talk](https://github.com/rocky/emacs-load-relative/wiki/NYC-Lisp-talk) for more background on this.

 ## Contents ##